WixamsCodingClub/Quizzard-Documentation/README.md

 Requirements:
 1. Displays the app name 'Quizzard'.
-2. Shows a welcome message" "Welcome to Quizzard, please tap the Start New button to start".
+2. Shows a welcome message" "Welcome to Quizzard, please tap the 'New Quiz' button to start".
 3. Displays a 'New Quiz' button.
-4. When the 'New Quiz' button is tapped the Quaetion screen show be displayed with the first question.
+4. When the 'New Quiz' button is tapped the Question screen show be displayed with the first question.

 ### Question Screen
 The Question screen is a reusable screen which displays each of the questions in turn and allows the user to select their preferred answer.
 The user is shown the question and available answers, they choose an answer and the app displays whether they got the question right or not.
 A 'Next Question' button is enabled when the answer has been selected which takes the user to the next question.
 When all questions have been answered the 'Finish Quiz' button takes to the Results screen.